Star Trek V: The Final Frontier (1989) Director: William Shatner

 “What does God need with a starship?”

-Star Trek V is the most William Shatner-esque of the Star Trek movies.
-After Leonard Nimoy directed the two previous films, Shatner exercised his “favored nations” contractual clause to direct the next installment of Star Trek.
-And while initial ideas pitched for a film seemed compelling at the time (i.e. a cult leader in pursuit of a god was inspired by Shatner after watching a late night televangelist), the final product was over-written by studio executives and even the show’s initial creator Gene Roddenberry, himself an avowed atheist, was uncomfortable with the overtly religious themes.
-Sadly the finished project is a convoluted, poorly-paced, sloppy, downright awkward picture.
+Inspired by religious fanatics and televangelists, Star Trek V is an all around ridiculous movie.
+After Leonard Nimoy directed the two previous films, William Shatner decided to exercise his “favored nations” contractual clause which granted him the opportunity to direct the next Star Trek film.
+And while initial ideas for a film seemed compelling at the time (i.e. a cult leader in pursuit of a god, which was inspired as William Shatner watched late night televangelists on television), the final product sadly grew into a bloated, over-written mess by studio executives.
+With fears of how an American audience might respond to such overt religious themes, even the show’s initial creator Gene Roddenberry, himself an avowed atheist, was uncomfortable with such a playful examination of religious zealots.
+Unfortunately, the finished project for Star Trek V is a convoluted, awkward, and downright sloppy picture.

-There are many other goofy scenes I didn’t mention –including a moment in which Scotty accidentally runs into a wall knocking himself unconscious, as well as an unexplained religious power possessed by Sybok.
-Nevertheless, fans of Star Trek will still find some praiseworthy parts of the film.
-Despite being a mess of a production, there are some vague traces of intriguing ideas explored in this film.
+There are many other goofy scenes I neglected to mention in this film –including a moment in which Scotty accidentally runs into a wall knocking himself unconscious, and an unexplained religious power overcomes Sybok which allows the crew to see strange visions and act foolishly.
+Nevertheless, fans of Star Trek will still find some praiseworthy segments of the film.
+Despite being a mess of a production, there are some vague traces of intriguing ideas explored in the film –religious fanaticism, how to deal with revolutionaries, and questioning whether gods are either good or evil beings.
 I heard a theory that the best way to view this film is to simply consider it all to be a vain dream of Captain Kirk while sleeping in Yosemite rather than as an actual adventure.
 Unfortunately, this interpretation is not enough for me.
-Star Trek V is a low point in the series –most of the movie either makes you laugh out loud at its ridiculousness or cringe on the edge of your seat at its awkwardness.
+Star Trek V is a low point in the series –much of the movie either elicits uncomfortable belly laughter at its ridiculousness, or else cringe-worthy wincing at its awkwardness.